“The way of love is not a subtle argument,

 the door there is devastation.

 Birds make great sky circles of their freedom,

 how do they do it?

-I wrote this piece for you and for me.
+This is a piece I wrote a year ago, and I feel it is important to share it now.
+I wrote it for you and for me.
 I genuinely hope that brings you some inspiration, beauty and love.

 Please take some time, if you wish, to relax, drink some tea or put some music on while you read.